davidgraeff/smarthomeday2018/1_mqtt_openhab.md

 ## MQTT in openHAB 2.4

-The new MQTT architecture has been realized in an easy extensible modular way by 3 independant extensions.
+The new MQTT architecture has been realized in an easy extensible, modular way.
-They are fully test covered to live up to the high coding standards of the underlying Eclipse Smarthome platform.
+They different bundles are fully test covered to live up to the high coding standards of the underlying Eclipse Smarthome platform.

 I will now take you on a journey of exploring all the new features, arriving soon on your openHAB installation.